Mark Mazzetti: Career

-Mazzetti is a two-time winner of The Pulitzer Prize.
+Mazzetti is a three-time winner of the Pulitzer Prize and a five-time winner of the George Polk award.
 In 2009, he was part of a team of reporters to win the International Reporting prize for coverage of the rising violence in Afghanistan and Pakistan and Washington's response.
 In 2018, he shared the prize for National Reporting for groundbreaking coverage of the connections between Donald Trump's advisers and Russia and the widening investigation into Russia's sabotage of the 2016 presidential election.
 In 2008, he was a Pulitzer finalist for reporting on the C.I.A's detention and interrogation program.

 In 1998, shortly after receiving a master's degree from Oxford University, Mazzetti began reporting on national politics as a correspondent for The Economist.
 After leaving The Economist in 2001, Mazzetti joined the staff of U.S. News & World Report and began reporting on defense and national security as its Pentagon correspondent.
 In 2004 Mazzetti joined the staff of the Los Angeles Times, and continued working with the Pentagon as a military affairs correspondent.

 His book, "The Way of the Knife: The C.I.A., a Secret Army, and a War at the Ends of the Earth," was published in 2013.
 It was a New York Times bestseller and has been translated into more than 10 languages.
 The book is an account of the secret wars waged by the C.I.A and Pentagon in the years after the Sept.
 11 attacks.

 In 2003 Mazzetti spent two months reporting in Baghdad while traveling with the 1st Marine Expeditionary Force.

 In late 2007, he broke the story of the CIA's destruction of interrogation video tapes depicting torture of Al Qaeda detainees.
 The story launched a Justice Department investigation into the episode, and he won the Livingston Award for National Reporting for his work on this story.

 The story about the tapes destruction also led to an investigation into the C.I.A.'s detention and interrogation program by the Senate Intelligence Committee.
 The committee's final report, released in December 2014, found widespread abuses in the program and regular use of torture.